sovrynn/ecdo/4-PREPPING/tools/README.md

 This kind of long range transmission was strictly in the realm of military applications up until a few years ago, to the best of my knowledge.
 Long range yet very low power.

+## Scientology Archive

+For pro tips of archival, check the project scientology takes to preserve their original source material.
+Wondering if the archive grade paper they developed would be available commercially.
+This really goes over the top though, requires huge resources. https://www.scientology.tv/series/inside-scientology/archival-project.html

 ## Citations

 1. [Craig Stone](https://nobulart.com)